-Many people with MSA may have received an initial diagnosis of Parkinson's Disease (PD) because both cause stiffness and slowness in the early stages.
+Many people with MSA may have received an initial diagnosis of Parkinson's Disease (PD) or cerebellar ataxia because they both cause similar symptoms initially.
 Additional problems that develop in MSA which are unusual in early PD may have made your neurologist suspect that you do not have typical Parkinson's but a "parkinsonism"- one of which is MSA.
 The changes in the brain in MSA are different from that of PD.